English Defence League: Demonstrations

-At demonstrations, speeches typically focus on the perceived threat of Islamification, but also raise issues like the dangers of political correctness and the errors of the political left.
+At demonstrations, speeches typically focused on the perceived threat of Islamification, but also raised issues like the dangers of political correctness and the errors of the political left.
 EDL demonstrations were typified by continuous chanting with aggressive slogans aimed at Muslims.
 Pilkington divided these chants into three types: those which were anti-Islam, those which were patriotic in referencing an English identity, and those which were identity affirming in making specific reference to the EDL itself.
 Alongside chants, the EDL often employed songs, including the UK national anthem "God Save the Queen", patriotic songs like "Keep St George in my Heart, Keep me English"—sung to the tune of the hymn "Give Me Joy in My Heart"—and the anti-Islam themed "There were Ten Muslim Bombers in the Air".

-During demonstrations, the EDL have regularly been met with opposition from anti-fascist groups like Unite Against Fascism, and sometimes also from Islamic groups.
+During demonstrations, the EDL regularly faced opposition from anti-fascist groups like Unite Against Fascism, and sometimes also from Islamic groups.
 The clashes between the rival groups often resulted in violence and public disorder, with the police seeking to keep the two apart.

 The police and local authorities initially allowed most EDL rallies to take place and did not often request banning orders.
 In October 2010, West Yorkshire Police successfully requested a government ban on the EDL holding a rally in Bradford, fearing that it would spark violent racial tensions akin to those which had taken place in 2001.
 In October 2010, the Home Secretary Theresa May granted Leicester Police's request to ban a planned EDL march in that city.
 By September 2011, over 600 arrests had been made in connection with EDL demonstrations and the policing costs were estimated to have exceeded £10 million.
 In some cases, most of those arrested were EDL members; in others, most of those arrested were counter-protesters.